zachwong02/vulnerable-AD-plus/README.md

 </h1>

 Create a vulnerable active directory that's allowing you to test most of active directory attacks in local lab
-### WIP
-Add anonymous logon to ldap users folder in for anonymous ldap query

 ### Main Features
 - Randomize Attacks